coleblu84/se_project_express/README.md

 ├─ .editorconfig
 ├─ .eslintrc
 └─ .gitignore
 ```

 ## 🚧 Feedback
-As this is a work in progess with learning the backend of the project, all feedback is welcomed.
+As I keep working on improving my skills for both the backend and froneend, all feedback is welcome.
+This will help me keep moving forward and improving my knowledge.

 If you see a bug - **let's kill them!**